jayeen28/reportgen-CLI/README.md

 2. The data for generating the report will come from git commit messages.
 That's why you have write your commits like this.
     > ```git commit -m "Task title: Task description."```

 3. This is the command to generate the work report.
-The report will into pdf formate.
+The report will be generated into pdf format.
     > ```reportgen --pname="your project name" ```

+If you want to customize the pdf then clone this repo and then go to ./src/writeHtml.js .
+Then prepare that html however you want.